milvus-io/milvus-docs/site/en/userGuide/tools/attu_system.md

 The System View dashboard consists of the following tiles:

 - **Topology**: Shows the structure of your Milvus instance.
 Click Milvus node or a coordinator node and the corresponding information appears in the Info tile on the right.
-- **Info**: Shows the system, and configuration information of the selected node.
+- **Info**: Shows the system and configuration information of the selected node.

 ## Node list view